pingcap/docs-cn/sync-diff-inspector/sync-diff-inspector-overview.md

 The configuration of sync-diff-inspector consists of the following parts:

-- `Global config`: General configurations, including number of threads to check, whether to export SQL statement to fix inconsistent tables, whether to campare the data and so on.
+- `Global config`: General configurations, such as number of threads to check, whether to export SQL statement to fix inconsistent tables, and whether to campare the data.
 - `Databases config`: Configures the instances of the upstream and downstream databases.
-- `Tables config`: Special configurations for specific tables, including specified ranges, columns to be ignored and so on (optional).
-- `Routes`: Rules for upstream multiple schema names to match downstream single schema names (optional).
+- `Routes`: Rules for upstream multiple schema names to match downstream single schema names **(optional)**.
 - `Task config`: Configures the tables for checking.
 If some tables have a certain mapping relationship between the upstream and downstream databases or have some special requirements, you must configure these tables.
+- `Table config`: Special configurations for specific tables, such as specified ranges and columns to be ignored **(optional)**.

 Below is the description of a complete configuration file: